Business Management and Modern Languages & Cultures BA

 Through the Management School, you’ll be supported to find the work experience that’s right for you, work with industry to develop in-demand skills, and be offered career planning and CV writing support.

-Combine the study of foreign languages and the cultures of Europe with business management, and gain access to global career opportunities across the globe.
+Combine the study of foreign languages and cultures with business management, and gain access to career opportunities across the globe.

-Choosing between one or two languages, you will become proficient in the language as well as the culture, history and politics of the countries that interest you - applying this to the study of business management.
+You will become proficient in at least one language as well as the culture, history and politics of the countries that interest you - applying this to the study of business management.
+The programme gives you the option to choose to add another language from this list.

 Whether you choose international marketing or business strategy, project management or innovation, you’ll be taught by leaders in their fields using real-world examples - absorbing ideas invaluable to the modern workplace.